akumm2k/Ideas/notes_to_self.md

 # Take the opportunity to practise

-The opportuunity offers itself through school, through hard times.
+The opportunity offers itself through school, through hard times.
 Be a student, learn.
 They are usually microcosms for harder problems that lay ahead.
 Practise grit, practise patience, practise truth, ...